superseriousbusiness/gotosocial/docs/configuration/database.md

 #
 # Examples: ["localhost","my.db.host","127.0.0.1","192.111.39.110",":memory:", "sqlite.db"]
 # Default: ""
-db-address: ""
+db-address: "sqlite.db"

 # Int.
-Port for database connection.
+Port for postgres database connection; ignored for sqlite.
 # Examples: [5432, 1234, 6969]
 # Default: 5432
 db-port: 5432

 # String.
-Username for the database connection.
+Username for postgres database connection.
 # Examples: ["mydbuser","postgres","gotosocial"]
 # Default: ""
 db-user: ""

 # String.
-Password to use for the database connection
+Password to use for postgres database connection.
 # Examples: ["password123","verysafepassword","postgres"]
 # Default: ""
 db-password: ""

 # String.
-Name of the database to use within the provided database type.
+Name of the database to use for postgres database connection.
 # Examples: ["mydb","postgres","gotosocial"]
 # Default: "gotosocial"
 db-database: "gotosocial"

 # String.
-Disable, enable, or require SSL/TLS connection to the database.
+Disable, enable, or require SSL/TLS connection to postgres.
 # If "disable" then no TLS connection will be attempted.
 # If "enable" then TLS will be tried, but the database certificate won't be checked (for self-signed certs).
 # If "require" then TLS will be required to make a connection, and a valid certificate must be presented.